7RU7H/Standard-Model-Of-The-Universe/README.md

 https://qick-docs.readthedocs.io/latest/index.html

 Quarks preserve CP Symmetry due to the contents of the papers proofs that the author terms as Quantum-coherence or Qucoherancium.
-This being a partial observable state of a scope of measurablity and observability of a region of space and span of time and all that is Quantum Entangle both within and outside that scope.
+This being a partial observable state of a scope of measurability and observability of a region of space and span of time and all that is Quantum Entangle both within and outside that scope.

 Dissipation in thermodynamics has a coherent relationship with quantum decoherence, which previous Standard Model of Universe entails a contradiction.